redhat-developer/developers.redhat.com/README.md

 For Mac and Windows follow these instructions to install the latest docker for your system [here] (https://www.docker.com/products/docker-toolbox).
 It's unlikely you will want to use the packages provided by your system (e.g. from yum or apt) as they will be too far out of date.

-The scripts used assume you can run the `docker` command WITHOUT sudo.
+The scripts assume you can run the `docker` command WITHOUT sudo.

 NOTE: We are using features that require you to have at least docker 1.10 and docker-compose 1.6 installed.